andrewkilp/chatService/README.md

-A system which allows easy creation of online things
+A system which allows easy creation of online things allows modular systems to be made